ErrorTzy/writings/notes/Epistemology/LectureNote.md

 ---

-$\therefore$ A correct opinion is sufficient for practical purposes.
+∴ A correct opinion is sufficient for practical purposes.

 #### 1.3.2 Possible responses